R&D Corporation Tax Credit

 A company may qualify for the R&D Tax Credit or R&D Corporation Tax credit if:

 - it is within the charge of CT in Ireland

 - it carries out qualifying R&D activities in Ireland or the European Economic Area (EEA) or the United Kingdom (UK)

 - the expenditure does not qualify for a tax deduction in another country.

-To qualify for the R&D Tax Credit, a company must carry out research and development activities that meet the following conditions.
-The research and development activity must:
+To qualify for the R&D Tax Credit, a company’s research and development activities must:

 - involve systemic, investigative or experimental activities